Undergraduate Visiting Students

 Academic Year Opportunities

-Undergraduate Visiting Student offerings during the academic year are designed for individuals who are currently undergraduate degree candidates in good standing from other colleges or universities who wish to take a leave of absence from their home institutions and enroll full-time in undergraduate courses at Washington University on a temporary basis.
+Undergraduate Visiting Student offerings during the academic year are designed for individuals who are currently undergraduate degree candidates in good standing at other colleges or universities who wish to take a leave of absence from their home institutions and enroll full-time in undergraduate courses at Washington University on a temporary basis.

 Policies and Procedures

-- Eligibility for visiting student status includes current matriculation in good standing and completion of at least one semester of full-time study (12 or more units) at another accredited college or university with a 3.0 minimum grade-point average in previous college work.
+- Eligibility for visiting student status includes current matriculation in good standing and completion of at least one semester of full-time study (12 or more units) at another accredited college or university with a 3.0 minimum grade point average in previous college work.

 - Undergraduate visiting students may register for a minimum of 12 units and a maximum of 21 units of course work during a single semester.